SichangHe/DeGenTWeb/google_trends.md

     - but unclear how to know their popularity
 - can get name + relative interest + href to Google Trends page for each topic/query entry
+- [ ] Google Trends block request from browser in incognito mode 💀
+    - can use BigQuery to get data directly

 plan: